ansegura7/TSP/README.md

 # TSP
 Project in Java to solve the Travelling Salesman Problem (TSP).
-The first solution approach is done with a self-organized map (SOM).
+An approximation solution with a self-organizing maps (SOM) is proposed.

 ![som-xqf131 solution](https://raw.githubusercontent.com/ansegura7/TSP/master/images/som-xqf131.gif)